yecril71pl/cpp-docs.pl-pl/docs/standard-library/basic-streambuf-class.md

 ### <a name="parameters"></a>Parametry

+*right*<br/>
-*prawy* odwołania wartościowanego lewostronnie do `basic_streambuf` obiekt, który jest używany do przypisywania wartości do tego obiektu.
+Odwołania wartościowanego lewostronnie do `basic_streambuf` obiekt, który jest używany do przypisywania wartości do tego obiektu.

 ### <a name="remarks"></a>Uwagi